'Tis the season where the temperature gets colder, the nights draw in earlier and getting out and staying fit becomes all the more challenging.

 Track weather forecasts a few days in advance so that necessary stay-at-home days don't disrupt your routine.
 Schedule tough workouts or interval training ahead of storms, then use subsequent home workouts for recovery or strength training.

 For recovery workouts and injury prevention, yoga is a great at-home remedy to consider all year-round.
-There are easy workouts available online (as well as through Xbox Fitness and other tech avenues) that will keep you limber and help sore or injured muscles to recover, as well as draw attention to improving your breathing.
+There are easy workouts available online that will keep you limber and help sore or injured muscles to recover, as well as draw attention to improving your breathing.